JSsixtyfour/smashremix/readme.md

     - Fight a Kirby Team with brand new powers
     - Face new boss characters

+### All-Star Mode
+- Fight all 24 characters.
+- Heal at the rest area between battles by using one of the three hearts.

 ### Multiman Mode
 - Fight a neverending polygon team and track KOs as highscores.